freebsd/crochet/README.md

 * More boards.
 Currently, it supports Beaglebone, RaspberryPi, and PandaBoard.
 There are a lot of other boards with similar concerns that could easily be supported.
+Look at board/NewBoardExample for explanations for adding support for a new board.

 * Non-ARM support.
 I see no reason this script could not be used for other architectures.
 I just haven't done so yet.